strapi-community/strapi-plugin-io/docs/guide/getting-started.md

 	io: {
 		enabled: true,
 		config: {
-			// This will listen for all supported events on the artice content type
+			// This will listen for all supported events on the article content type
 			contentTypes: ['api::article.article'],
 		},
 	},